-24 On account of government confiscation and bomb damage, there was hardly any Bahá'í literature available at war's end.
-A copy of the book Bahá'u'lláh and the New Era by John E. Esslemont, M.B., Ch.B., F.B.E.A., was discovered and key chapters translated by this author from the English original into German.
+On account of government confiscation and bomb damage, there was hardly any Bahá'í literature available at war's end.
+A copy of the book Bahá'u'lláh and the New Era by John E. Esslemont, M.B., Ch.B., F.B.E.A., was discovered and key chapters translated into German by this author.
 The hand-written translation was then hammered into a manual typewriter on flimsy paper to produce nine precious carbon copies which were distributed to various Bahá'í communities.
 Shoghi Effendi had described 'The Esslemont' as "The textbook of the Faith," and said it would "inspire generations yet unborn."
-A brief history of the years when German Bahá'is lived under the regime of national-socialism.
-It is a fascinating account written by someone who lived through it all, who became a Bahá'i at war's end an who came to admire the staiwart believers who kept the Faith inviolate in their country through years of great upheaval